Alex Gellman

 Hidden Food Sensitivities

 A health consultation with me may involve testing with the Vega Allergy Testing System.
-This is a non-invasive (and painless) system to test food, chemical, and other intolerances and sensitivities, and isolate foods contributing to inflammation and digestive concerns.
+This is a non-invasive (and painless) system for testing food, chemical, and other intolerances and sensitivities, and for isolating foods that contribute to inflammation and digestive concerns.
 It helps identify foods and substances to which you may be sensitive, although not allergic.
 (This may also help with determining eating for wellness, as in the FODMAP approach to diet sensitivities.)

 When able to follow a diet without sensitivities, most people notice an improvement in how they feel and function.
 Vega testing may reveal food sensitivities that you never knew you had, but could be responsible for stubborn ailments or health issues that you experience – like candida – or simply general feelings of lethargy, bloating, fatigue, etc.

 Good health and energy levels can often be achieved by simply being more selective in your food choices.
-The results of over consumption of sugar, alcohol, and caffeine are well know to all of us.
+The results of overconsumption of sugar, alcohol, and caffeine are well known to all of us.
 However, you may be surprised to learn that certain grains, fruits, vegetables, and nuts you assume to be healthy can actually cause problems with your particular physical make-up.

-Embrace this year—as we move into life beyond the pandemic in at least some small ways— as a time for renewal – a time to cleanse and regenerate.
+Embrace this year—as a time for renewal – a time to cleanse and regenerate.
 Happy health!

 Filed Under: Recipes for Wellness, Wellness / Lifestyle Coaching Tagged With: food sensitivities Toronto, natural allergy tests, Toronto natural healthcare